-(a) "Convenience fee" is a fee charged in connection with electronic filing that is in addition to regular filing fees.
-A Convenience Fee charged by the District Clerk shall not be considered as a court cost.
+(a) "Convenience Fee" is a fee charged in connection with electronic filing that is in addition to regular filing fees.
+A Convenience Fee charged by the District or County Clerk will be considered as a court cost.

-(b) "District clerk" means the Harris County District Clerk.

-(c) "Document" means a pleading, plea, motion, application, request, exhibit, brief, memorandum of law, paper, or other instrument in paper form or electronic form.

-(d) "Electronic filing" is a process by which a filer files a court document with the district clerk's office by means of an online computer transmission of the document in electronic form.
-For purposes of these rules, the process does not include the filing of faxed documents which is described as the "electronic filing of documents" in Section 51.801, Government Code.

-(e) "Electronic Filing Service Provider (EFSP)" is a business entity that provides electronic filing services and support to its customers (filers).
-An attorney or law firm may act as an EFSP.

-(f) "Electronic Service" is a method of serving a document upon a party in a case by electronically transmitting the document to that party's e-mail address.

-(g) "Electronically File" means to file a document by means of electronic filing.

-(h) "Electronically Serve" means to serve a document by means of electronic service.

-(i) "Filer" means a person who files a document, including an attorney.

-(j) "Party" means a person appearing in any case or proceeding, whether represented or appearing pro se, or an attorney of record for a party in any case or proceeding.

-(k) "Regular Filing Fees" are those filing fees charged in connection with traditional filing.

-(1) "Rules" are the Harris County Local Rules of the District Courts concerning the Electronic Filing of Documents.

-(m) "Traditional Filing" is a process by which a filer files a paper document with a clerk or a judge.
+- (b) "District or County Clerk" means the Denton County District Clerk or Denton County Clerk - (c) "Digitized signature" means a graphic image of a handwritten signature. - (d) "Document" means a pleading, plea, motion, application, request, exhibit, brief, memorandum of law, paper, or other instrument in paper form or electronic form.
+The term does not include court orders. - (e) "Electronic filing" is a process by which a filer files a court document with the District or County Clerk's office by means of an online computer transmission of the document in electronic form.
+For purposes of these rules, the process does not include the filing of faxed documents which is described as the "electronic filing of documents" in Section 51.801, Government Code. - (f) "Electronic filing service provider (EFSP)" is a business entity that provides electronic filing services and support to its customers (filers).
+An attorney or law firm may act as an EFSP. - (g) "Electronic order" means a computerized, non-paper court order that a judge signs by applying his or her digitized signature to the order.
+A digitized signature is a graphic image of the judge's handwritten signature. - (h) "Electronic service" is a method of serving a document upon a party in a case by electronically transmitting the document to the party's e-mail address. - (i) "Electronically file" means to file a document by means of electronic filing. - (j) "Electronically serve" means to serve a document by means of electronic service. - (k) "Filer" means a person who files a document, including an attorney. - (I) "Party" means a person appearing in any case or proceeding, whether represented or appearing pro se, or an attorney of record for a party in any case or proceeding. - (m) "Regular filing fees" are those filing fees charged in connection with traditional filing. - (n) "Rules" are the Denton County Local Rules of the District and County Courts concerning the Electronic Filing of Documents. - (o) "Traditional court order" means a court order that is paper. - (p) "Traditional filing" is a process by which a filer files a paper document with a clerk or a judge.